-Barra Honda National Park is one of Costa Rica’s hidden gems, tucked away in the northwest corner of the country near the town of Nicoya.
+Barra Honda National Park is a Costa Rican hidden gem, tucked away in the northwest corner of the country near the town of Nicoya.

 The park’s primary attraction is the series of limestone caves that have been carved out over millions of years by underground streams.